Let’s get to work!

 In Map Mode the following options are made available in the Workshop Menu:

-You can rotate the direction of the Terrain Map by 90 degree increments corresponding with the cardinal directions (North, South, East, and West).
+Select the Rotate Map Button to change the direction of the Map’s terrain by 90 degree increments corresponding with the cardinal directions (North, South, East, and West).

-Activates a 3D Globe that allows you to jump to new locations.
+Select the Globe Button to activate a 3D Globe.
+The Globe allows you to travel to new locations.
 See Globe for details.

 Spinning the Globe

 Participants can spin the Globe by grabbing and dragging it.
 It can be rotated in any direction, inviting you to see the Globe from new perspectives.
-If a Participant is moving the Globe, other Participants are not able to grab the Globe until that Participant releases it.
+If a participant is moving the Globe, other participants are not able to grab the Globe until it is released.

 Current Location Pin

-The Terrain Map’s current location is represented with a Blue pin.
+The Map’s current location is represented with a blue Current Location Pin.

 Saved Location Pins

-Locations featured in the Saved Locations list are displayed on the Globe with translucent pins.
+Saved Locations are displayed on the Globe with translucent Saved Location Pins.

-The Layers menu allows you to control which layers are visible on the Terrain Map.
-Layers also allows you to set the visual style of the map.
+The Layers Menu allows you to control which layers are visible on the Map.
+Layers also allow you to set the visual style of the Map.

-You can set the visual style of the map to Satellite or Dark.
-The visual style impacts the Terrain Map and the Globe.
+You can set the visual style of the Map to Satellite or Dark.
+The visual style impacts the Map and the Globe.

 Navigating the Map

-You can go anywhere in the world on the Terrain Map.
-You can pan and zoom the map or you can travel to specific destinations using the Location Menu.
+You can go anywhere in the world on the Map.
+Using Location, you can travel to specific destinations.
+You can also pan and zoom the Map to explore or adjust your view.

 Grab & Drag to Pan

-You can pan the map by targeting the terrain with the Ray, pressing and holding Trigger, and dragging the terrain.
-If a Participant is actively panning the map, other Participants are not able to manipulate the map.
+You can pan the Map by targeting the Map’s terrain with the Ray, pressing and holding Trigger, and dragging the terrain.

 Use Touchpad to Zoom

-You can adjust the zoom level of the map by targeting the terrain with the Ray and pressing left or right on the Touchpad.
-If a Participant is actively zooming the map, other Participants are not able to manipulate the map.
+You can adjust the zoom level of the Map by targeting the Map’s terrain with the Ray and swiping left or right on the Touchpad.

-Live flight data from ADS-B Exchange is visualized in real-time through 3D aircrafts layered over the Terrain Map. *Flight data is restricted to a 200 mile radius.
-Flight data can be turned on or off through the Layers menu.
+Live flight data from ADS-B Exchange is visualized in real-time through 3D aircrafts layered over the Map. *Live flight data is restricted to a 200 mile radius.

-Targeting an aircraft with your Ray reveals flight summary information
+Targeting an aircraft with your Ray reveals a Flight Summary Panel.

 Selecting a Flight

-Selecting an aircraft reveals the Flight Detail Panel and the aircraft’s flight path.
-When you select an aircraft, the selected state is visible to all Participants in the Session.
+Selecting an aircraft reveals the Flight Detail Panel.
+When you select an aircraft, the selected state is visible to all participants in the session.
 The aircraft remains in a selected state until the Flight Detail Panel is closed or until another aircraft is selected.